grafana/agent/docs/sources/flow/getting-started/controllers.md

 ---
 ## StatefulSet

 A `StatefulSet` is the most common way Grafana Agent is deployed in Kubernetes.
+Advantages include:

+- A relatively small number of Agents can handle metrics for an entire cluster.
+- Persistent volumes can be attatched to each pod to persist agent data like the write-ahead log or other component state.
+- Number of pods can be scaled up or down as needed, either manually or with horizontal pod autoscaling.

 ### Distributing work with StatefulSets

+Grafana Agent's [built-in clustering](https://grafana.com/docs/agent/latest/flow/getting-started/distribute-prometheus-scrape-load/) is the easiest way to distribute scrape load across a `StatefulSet` of Agents.

 ## Deployment